hbowie/practopian-v3/commonplace-book/Public Truth.md

 Author: Robert B. Reich

 Date: 2018

+Tags: critical thinking

 Work Title: The Common Good

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  052552049X

 Work Pages:  156

 Work Rights:  Copyright

 Work Rights Holder:  Robert B. Reich

 Publisher:  Knopf

+Publisher City:

 Date Added: 2018-11-15 16:24:42 -0800

 Body:

 Reviving the common good also depends on each of us taking responsibility for finding, sharing, and insisting upon public truth.
 By public truth I mean facts about what is happening around us that could affect our well-being, as well as clear logic about the significance of those facts and reasoned analysis about their practical consequences.